carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 [Back to tabs](#tests)

 ### Interpret the output
-For the omnibus test, we obtained a significant effect of Group [F(3,8) = 10, p < 0.01] which suggests that the means of the 4 groups are not equal.
-In other words, one of the treatments may be significantly different than another.
+For the omnibus test, we obtained a significant effect of Group [F(3,8) = 10, p < 0.05] which suggests that the means of the 4 groups are not equal.
+In other words, at least one of the treatments is significantly different than another.
 To determine where, if any differences between two groups exist, we conducted post-hoc tests on all possible combinations of pairwise comparisons.
-These tests revealed a significant difference between groups 1 and 2, between groups 1 and 4, and between groups 2 and 3.
-The results suggest that phobia scores after rational-emotive therapy were lower when compared to psychoanalytic and behavioral therapies.
-The results also suggest that phobia scores were on average lower after client-centered therapy compared to psychoanalytic therapy.
-Finally, there were statistically significant differences between rational-emotive and client-centered therapy, but no differences between psychoanalytic and behavioral therapies.
+These tests revealed a significant difference between groups 1 and 2, between groups 1 and 4, and between groups 2 and 3 when correcting for multiple comparisons via the Bonferroni procedure.
+The results suggest that phobia scores after rational-emotive therapy (1) were lower compared to psychoanalytic (2) and behavioral therapies (4).
+The results also suggest that phobia scores were on average lower after client-centered therapy (3) compared to psychoanalytic therapy (2).
+It these were actual data, we would then perhaps conclude with suggesting that rational-emotive therapy may be an optimal approach for treating phobias and that additional research is needed.

-### Wrap up
+### Wrap-up
 One of the benefits of jmv's `ANOVA()` function lies in eliminating the need to write the R code to produce a plot of means, confidence intervals, and effect sizes.
-The `anovaOneW()` function from the jmv package can also be used to perform a one-way ANOVA.
-However, the `anovaOneW()` is limited in features and may not be the best tool for complex analyses.
+In addition, the rstatix package provides additional and more flexible tools for conducting ANOVAs.

 ### References
 <div id="refs" class="references">